Yanisaec/DataMyLife/README.md

 The app works and you could potentially use it, however I think there are still many bugs and issues as I stopped working on the project.

-If anyone (even I doubt it) finds it cool, don't hesitate to fork the project and/or create pull requests.
+If anyone (even if I doubt it) finds the project cool, do not hesitate to fork the project and/or create pull requests.